NOIA Network (NOIA) Price Hits $0.28 on Top Exchanges

-NOIA Network (CURRENCY:NOIA) traded up 8.9% against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on January 2nd.
+NOIA Network (CURRENCY:NOIA) traded up 8.9% against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on January 4th.
 During the last week, NOIA Network has traded 74% higher against the U.S. dollar.
-One NOIA Network coin can currently be bought for $0.28 or 0.00001408 BTC on popular exchanges.
-NOIA Network has a total market cap of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
+NOIA Network has a total market cap of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last day.
+One NOIA Network coin can currently be bought for approximately $0.28 or 0.00001408 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.